Parton Distribution Function of a Deuteron-like Dibaryon System from Lattice QCD

 \section{Abstract}

-We report a lattice QCD calculation of the parton distribution function (PDF) of a deuteron-like dibaryon system using large-momentum effective theory.
-The calculation is done on three Wilson Clover ensembles with a fixed lattice spacing $a=0.105$~fm and two pion masses.
-The lattice matrix elements are computed at proton momenta up to 2.46~GeV with the signal of high momentum modes being improved by applying the momentum smearing technique.
-The state-of-the-art renormalization, matching and extrapolation are then applied to obtain the final result of the light-cone PDF.
+We report a lattice QCD calculation of the parton distribution function (PDF) of a deuteronlike dibaryon system using large-momentum effective theory.
+The calculation is done on three Wilson-clover ensembles with a fixed lattice spacing $a=0.105$~fm and two pion masses.
+The lattice matrix elements are computed at proton momenta up to 2.46~GeV, with the signal of high-momentum modes being improved by applying the momentum smearing technique.
+The state-of-the-art renormalization, matching, and extrapolation are then applied to obtain the final result of the light-cone PDF.
 A comparison between the result of the dibaryon system and the sum of the proton and neutron PDFs is also given.